waynebloss/hashids-tsql/readme.md

 ## TODO

-- Add options to include missing functions in the generator.
 - Create all manner of automated tests, primarily to test against other implementations.
 - Create TSQL functions for decoding and integrate them into the hashids-tsql generator.